 Let’s look at one simple example where only relative references are needed.
-In all screenshots in this post the cells containing a formulas appear with green font.
+In every screenshots in this post the cells containing a formulas appear with green font.
 In the example to the right the formula in cell C1 multiplies the two cells to the left.
-The column D shows the formulas that are in column C. Here I use the FORMULATEXT() function (introduced in Excel 2013) to display the actual formula in the worksheet.
+The column D shows the formulas used in column C. Here I use the FORMULATEXT() function (introduced in Excel 2013) to display the actual formula in the worksheet.

 When the formula in C1 is copied down, Excel automatically adjusts the references to point to the pair of numbers in row 2 and 3.
 We say that the references in these formulas are relative to the row where that formula is copied.
 If there was a pair of numbers (side by side of course) in row 450 but same column, then the copied formula would be =A450*B450.
 Lastly if there was a pair of numbers in row 45 but in column F and G, the copied formula would automatically be =F45*G45.

 So, the formula =A1*B1 will work in any possible cells in any workbook as long as there are 2 numbers immediately to the left.
 Of course the formula could not be in column A or B since there cannot be two cells to the left.
 Simple as that!
 The formula can be much more complicated that our example, the principle is the same.

 The Absolute type of references is often misused.
 You only need to configure a reference to a cell or selection as absolute if the expression will be copied Down and Across.
 An example of absolute reference to cell A1 will be $A$1.
 To add the $ character to a reference press the F4 function key after you selected the cell or range.